 This year, many people aren’t traveling to see family and this means that gift cards are going to be in high demand.
 Offering gift certificates and gift cards will help bring in customers to your small business even after the holidays have come and gone.

-For all industries, shopping is going to look MUCH different for you this year.
-To ensure that your customers can still purchase your goods or book your services without having to brave the stores, make sure you have a functional website set up for your small business.
-Whether this is a site that goes over your services, an ecommerce store that features your products, or an online booking system that allows people to schedule conveniently, having these online assets will benefit you this holiday season and beyond.
+If you are a brick and mortar business, shopping is going to look MUCH different for you this year.
+To ensure that your customers can still purchase your goods without having to brave the stores, make sure you have an e-commerce store set up on your small business’s website.

 If you have an email list, make sure you utilize the power of email and reach out to your small business clients and customers to let them know what offerings your small business will have going during Small Business Saturday.

 How to be prepared Offline